E7016 Welding Rod: Low-Hydrogen AC Rod Amperage & Settings

 What is the difference between E7016 and E7018?

 Both are low-hydrogen rods with 70k psi tensile strength.
-E7016 runs well on AC, while E7018 is optimized for DCEP.
-E7016 also runs on all three polarities (AC, DCEP, DCEN).
+E7016 runs on AC and DCEP, while E7018 is optimized for DCEP.
+E7016 does not have the iron powder content of E7018, so deposition is slightly lower.
 Choose E7016 when you only have an AC welder.

 Is E7016 a low hydrogen rod?